JackHck/SBCL/README.md

 * ImageNet dataset
 * Python ≥ 3.6
 * PyTorch ≥ 1.4
+* scikit-learn
 * pip install kmeans_pytorch (the iteration be set at less than 25)
 ## CIFAR dataset
 The code will help you download the CIFAR dataset.
+Only change the dataset and imb_factor can change the CIFAR dataset.
 ### First-stage train
 To perform SBCL using 2-gpu machines, run:
 <pre>python SimCLR/main.py \